Health Network Enrollment

 This measure represents all managed care members, including Medi-Cal and Medi-Cal Expansion members, in the SFHN who use primary care and/or other network services.
 Members also come from other health care coverage programs, such as Healthy Workers and Healthy Kids, and health care access programs in the city, such as Healthy San Francisco (HSF).
 Tracking enrollment helps SFHN leadership to make decisions that work towards improving health care delivery and member experience, allowing resources to be effectively allocated and better serve members.

-OVERALL ENROLLMENT IN THE SFHN INCREASED IN RECENT MONTHS, DRIVEN BY GROWTH IN MEDI-CAL PARTICIPATION
+OVERALL ENROLLMENT IN THE SFHN REMAINED CONSTANT IN RECENT MONTHS

 How the Department of Public Health is Performing

 The major provisions of the ACA were implemented in January 2014.
 While SFHN total enrollment has fluctuated slightly from month to month, the make-up of enrollees has changed.
 With the implementation of the ACA, many HSF participants became newly eligible for insurance through Medi-Cal Expansion starting January 2014.
 As a result, the number of SFHN Medi-Cal Expansion enrollees has increased significantly, while the number of HSF participants has decreased.
 SFHN is actively seeking to partner with a Covered California health plan in order to serve as a health care provider for Covered California members.